The Real Cost of a DIY Showreel

 3. Knowing What Casting Directors Want

-• Which scenes highlight range without overcomplicating things
+• Which scenes demonstrate range without confusion

 4. Time vs. Talent